 (1) County agencies shall issue restored benefits within thirty days from the date the lost benefits were discovered.

-(3) If a restoration is ordered through a compliance as a result of a fair hearing decision, it must be completed in accordance with division 5101:6 of the Administrative Code.
+(3) When a restoration is ordered through a compliance as a result of a fair hearing decision, it shall be completed in accordance with division 5101:6 of the Administrative Code.

 (D) When can a restoration be made?

 Benefits can only be restored up to twelve months prior to whichever occurs first:

 (1) The date the county agency receives the request for a restoration from the assistance group; or